arjun-biju0/IVYHOMES/README.md

 ## Observations

 * Got 18632 names from v1 autocomplete API.
+All the names are saved in v1_names.json file.

 * Got 13730 names from v2 autocomplete API.
+All the names are saved in v2_names.json file.

 * Got 12516 names from v3 autocomplete API.
+All the names are saved in v3_names.json file.

 ## Features